 In addition to all the benefits associated with earning a degree online, it’s important applicants know their online degree is the same as a degree earned at a more traditional institution.
 In fact, many of the traditional institutions offer online courses and programs.

-How We Ranked The Top Online Criminal Justice Programs
+How We Ranked The Top Online Criminal Justice Programs in Iowa

 The Criminal Justice Degree Hub editors found schools offering online Criminal Justice programs.
 Then we ranked the programs based on cost, reputation, and future salary.